 Pain can be elicited by performing Finkelstein’s test.
 This patient is instructed to adduct their thumb.
 They then flex all four digits over the thumb and then deviate their wrist towards the ulna.
 A positive test is when this maneuver causes pain.
 Treatment measures should be conservative.
 Thumb spica splinting can be used to immobilize the thumb.
 Corticosteroid injection into the first extensor compartment has a 75 to 80% chance of alleviating symptoms.

 Intersection Syndrome (extensor compartment 2)

-Distal intersection syndrome is classically experienced by skiers and kickboxers, and they present with complaints of dorsal wrist pain.
-This condition is considered a rare condition and can be missed if there is not a clinical suspicion of the syndrome.
-Distal to the extensor retinaculum the EPL crosses medially over the ECRB and ECRL.
+Distal intersection syndrome is classically experienced by skiers and kickboxers, who present with dorsal wrist pain complaints.
+This condition is considered rare and can be missed if there is no clinical suspicion of the syndrome.
+Distal to the extensor retinaculum, the EPL crosses medially over the ECRB and ECRL.
 Distal intersection syndrome occurs when this area of crossing over becomes inflamed and causes dorsal wrist pain.
 Conservative treatment is the typical course of management for this condition.

 PIN Compressive Neuropathy